 It is important that a defence strategy is put in place as early as possible to deal with any investigation.
 What is said to the SFO from day one will have a huge impact on the eventual outcome.
 For that reason, gaining the right legal representation immediately is vital.

-Rahman Ravelli creates a defence team tailored to your case, staffed by lawyers experienced in dealing with the SFO and with an in-depth knowledge of how it proceeds with investigations.
+Rahman Ravelli creates a defence team tailored to your case, staffed by lawyers experienced in dealing with the SFO and its foreign counterparts.
+Our lawyers have in-depth knowledge of how these organisations proceed with investigations.

-We have acted in cases involving: hundreds of millions of pounds; multi-jurisdictional investigations including a case where investigations were carried out in 30 countries; varying complex commodity arrangements; investment frauds, corporate frauds to property frauds; long drawn-out investigations and prosecutions.
+We have acted in cases involving: hundreds of millions of pounds; multi-jurisdictional investigations, including cases where investigations were carried out in dozens of countries; varying complex commodity arrangements; investment frauds; corporate frauds; large-scale pension frauds, property frauds; long drawn-out investigations and prosecutions.

 This defence may involve some or more of the issues listed below.
 More details are available in the IMMEDIATE STEPS section and elsewhere on our website.